tommyku/blog3/content/special/on-negotiation.md

 and not having to walk to the convenience store worths $12 to her, thus she has a $20 reservation point.

-Now Adam has made an opening offer of $23 and Betty replied with an counter offer of $8, we can add this to the chart above:
+Now Adam has made an opening offer of $23 and Betty replied with a counter offer of $8, we can add this to the chart above:

 ~~~